raptisj/region-links/README.md

 ## Troubleshooting

 ### Extension doesn't appear in toolbar

 - Go to `chrome://extensions/` and verify the extension is enabled
-- Click the puzzle icon in the toolbar and pin "Regional Link Extractor"
+- Click the puzzle icon in the toolbar and pin "Regional Link Extract"

 ### "Could not access current tab" error

 - Make sure you're not on a Chrome internal page (chrome://, chrome-extension://)
 - Try refreshing the web page

 ### Selection doesn't start

 - Make sure the extension has loaded properly
 - Check the browser console for errors (F12 → Console)
 - Try reloading the extension from `chrome://extensions/`

 ### Links not detected

 - Ensure the links are visible on the page (not hidden)
 - Try making your selection area larger
 - Some links might be inside iframes (not currently supported)

 ### Clipboard copy fails

 - Grant clipboard permissions when prompted
 - If automatic copy fails, a fallback dialog will appear with the text to copy manually